Fire and rescue services

 Pickpocketing, bag snatching, and credit card fraud, such as skimming, may happen.
 Avoid displaying expensive jewellery, electronic items or other valuables.

-Don't bring large amounts of cash to Yemen.
+Don't display signs of wealth or bring large amounts of cash to Yemen.
 Exchange currency at official exchange stores only.

 To protect yourself against petty theft: